Tat Tvam Asi (That Thou Art) is one of the Mahavakyas of Vedanta. The Other Mahavakyas are Aham Brahmasmi, Prajnanam Brahma, and Ayam Atma Brahma.

 The subtle essence has all this in its Atman.
 That is Atman.
 That is the truth.
 Tat Tvam Asi.
 That thou art.
 O!
 Svetaketu.

 It is like the bees that make honey, from the distant trees many.
-The honey could not be discriminated as it belongs to this tree or that tree.
+We could not discriminate honey as it belongs to this tree or that tree.
 Like this, the Atmans of all beings are in the Supreme Being.

 The creatures like the lion, tiger, boar, worm, insect, and the mosquito would become as such again.
 The subtle essence has all this in its Atman.
 That is Atman.
 Tat Tvam Asi.
 That thou art.
 O!
 Svetaketu.